chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     S ⋅ Σ' = "abc"

+Definition 3.1.2 (σ-Reduction):

+The definition is mostly clear, but the notation S ⋅ Σ:sub:σ could be made more explicit.
+While you explain the analogy to a dot product, it might be helpful to state explicitly that this represents the application of the σ-reduction function to the string S.
+You use both S and s to refer to the input string.
+It would be better to stick to one consistently.
+Since you use s in the introductory paragraph, I suggest using s throughout the definition and algorithm as well.
+Here's a suggested revision:

+Definition 3.1.2: σ-Reduction

+Let s be a String with length l(s) and Character-level representation

+S = { (1,𝔞:sub:`1`) , (2, 𝔞:sub:`2`) , ... , (l(s), 𝔞:sub:`l(s)`) }
+where 𝔞:sub:`i` ∈ Σ.
+The σ-reduction function (or simply, the σ-reduction), denoted by σ_reduce(s), maps the String s to a new String t in the σ-reduced alphabet Σ:sub:σ by removing all occurrences of the Delimiter Character.
+Formally, σ_reduce(s) = t, and t is constructed using the σ-Reduction Algorithm.

+σ-Reduction Algorithm

+Initialization

+Let t be the empty string, t = ε.
+Iteration

+For each Character 𝔞:sub:i in S, if 𝔞:sub:i ≠ σ, then concatenate 𝔞:sub:i to the end of t.
+Example of σ-Reduction:

+The example using "a b c" is clear and helpful.
+The explanation after the example correctly highlights the loss of information during σ-reduction.
+You could also mention that the order of the non-delimiter characters is preserved.

 The notation for sigma reduction is meant to evoke the idea of a vector dot project.
 The analogy to a vector projection is indeed apt.
 While not a strict mathematical equivalence, it captures the idea of transforming the string from its original form (with Delimiters) onto a reduced space (without Delimiters), similar to how a vector can be projected onto a subspace.

 The *σ*-reduced alphabet (**Σ**:sub:`σ`) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
 The sigma reduction function (**S ⋅ Σ**:sub:`σ`) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).